a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/LINUX_NETWORKING/networking through linux.md

 let's start ....

 ### what is osi model
-osi model are pretty ba
+osi model are pretty basic with 7 layers of networks but in real world now we are using TCP/IP model which has only 4 layers
+	 - Application layer
+	 - Transport layer
+	 - Internet layer
+	 - Network layer
+	 -